Enabling Governance, Resilience, Assurance, and Accountability in the Federal Enterprise – Introducing the DVMS

 Accountability — the fourth pillar of GRAA — guarantees that governance and assurance results are tangible and linked to trust.
 Under the Government Performance and Results Act (GPRA) Modernization Act of 2010, reinforced by OMB Circular A-11, agencies are required to incorporate performance management and evidence-based decision-making into their processes to promote transparency and accountability to the public.

-Furthermore, DVMS improves public accountability by providing evidence-based reports that can be shared with oversight agencies and the general public.
+Furthermore, the DVMS improves public accountability by providing evidence-based reports that can be shared with oversight agencies and the general public.
 In doing so, it supports the OMB’s goal of “data-driven transparency,” enhancing trust in federal agencies.
 In the DVMS model, accountability is not punitive; it is constructive and ongoing, promoting improvement through feedback, analytics, and learning.

 Governing by Confidence: From Compliance to Capability